Sarim375/GameStoreManagementAPI/README.md

 # GameStoreManagementAPI
-A simple gamestore api working on it by implemeenting all .Net teechnologiees i can learn as i grow like entity framework core ,identity, restful apis etc
+A simple gamestore api working on it by implementing as much .Net technologies i can learn as i grow like entity framework core ,identity, restful apis,web api etc and later hopefully implementing a front end on it either with Angular or React.